 If you look on the snapshot on the right, which is just how simple OpenVPN connect is.
 This app is a pretty straight forward to install and use, but with minimum features at your disposal.
 The latest version of OpenVPN 2.4.1 was released on 3rd March 2017 and is available on OpenVPN project website.

-Once you have installed the app you will require what are known as OVPN or OpenVPN Configuration files(server addresses), authentication certificates and a private key.
-Although free ones are available, I would recommend using a premium OpenVPN service.
+Once you have installed the app you will require what are known as OVPN or OpenVPN reviews Configuration files(server addresses), authentication certificates and a private key.
+Although free ones are available, I would recommend using a premium OpenVPN reviews service.
 OpenVPN Connect’s simple interface offers basic use that is import OVPN files, setup proxy servers, configure certificates and connect.

 Best OpenVPN Services Review